Signs and Symptoms of Ice Abuse

 The ice smoker who gets too much of the drug can get overheated and even suffer convulsions and uncontrollable movements.

 Ice is perhaps the most addictive drug on the illicit market.
 Some people become addicted after just one use.
 The need for the drug becomes so compelling that all other cares and needs may be neglected.

 A thorough drug rehabilitation program is needed, preferably residential and longer-term to give this person a chance to get away from the drug and really learn how to live drug-free in the future.

 The Narconon drug and alcohol rehabilitation program has had success helping ice addicts learn how to live drug-free again.
 An essential component of the Narconon recovery program is the Narconon New Life Detoxification.
-This action uses a low-heat sauna, generous nutritional supplements and moderate daily exercise to flush old, stored drug toxins out of the body.
+This action uses a dry sauna, generous nutritional supplements and moderate daily exercise to flush old, stored drug toxins out of the body.
 These stored toxins have been found to be involved in the triggering of cravings, even years after drug use has ceased.
+According to a recent peer-reviewed study, the combination of nutrition and sauna in the New Life Detoxification helps alleviate post-acute withdrawal symptoms as well as reduce cravings.

 Recovering addicts often state that their cravings are lowered and sometimes even gone after this detoxification step.
 This is a vital part of learning to live a productive enjoyable life without ice.